Crab boat or trawler 65′

 • A 25% increase in loading capacity;

-• Increased visibility for greater safety;
+• Increased visibility, ensuring greater safety;

-• Superior product quality and durability;
+• Superior quality and durability product;

 • Sustainability of the community’s business activities.